MekadAlibrahem/ECMASCRIPT-6-doc/README.md

 # ECMASCRIPT-6-doc
-this repo is Notes in ES6 from alzero Academe
+this repo is Notes in ES6 from alzero academy